ninadhulle/blog/apache-httpd-security.md

 ```

 4. **URL Rewrite**
-We redirect any request to http to https site using Apache Rewrite module.
-The [R,L](https://httpd.apache.org/docs/2.4/rewrite/flags.html) specifies redirect flag and process no further rules once condition is matched.
+For any request to http site we redirect to https site using Apache Rewrite module.
+The [R,L](https://httpd.apache.org/docs/2.4/rewrite/flags.html) specifies redirect flag and processes no further rules once condition is matched.
 ```
  <IfModule mod_rewrite.c>
     RewriteEngine on